chriswendt/ietf/draft-wendt-modern-drip.md

 All nodes MUST validate their authority to consume the HTTP APIs of a peer node by adding a JSON Web Token (JWT) value [RFC7519] in the Authorization request-header field.

-The creation and verification of the JWT should be based on a X.509 based digital signature.
+The creation and verification of the JWT should be based on a digital signature.
 For most distributed registry scenerios where the owner of a node may not have a direct relationship with another node owner, a PKI based certificate approach is highly suggested.
 For protection against replay attacks, the claim set SHOULD contain an "iat" claim and the signature should be verified to be signed by the expected owner of the peer node.
 The "iat" claim identifies the time at which the JWT was issued and can be used to validate when the time of the transaction occurred.

 #### 5.3 Payload validation